-Australian Securities & Investment Commission
+Australian Securities & Investment Commission GPO Box 9827 Brisbane QLD 4001

+By email: policy.submission@asic.gov.au

+Dear Sir/Madam

-By email: Dear Sir/Madam Feedback on draft Cost Recovery Implementation Statement: ASIC industry funding model (2020-21) (CRIS) We refer to the draft CRIS for 2020-21 released by the Australian Securities & Investments Commission (ASIC) for feedback on 23 July 2021.
-ARITA - Australian Restructuring Insolvency and Turnaround Association - makes this submission on the draft CRIS for 2020-21 and also reiterates our fundamental concerns on the operation of the industry funding model (IFM) as it applies to the registered liquidator subsector.
+Feedback on draft Cost Recovery Implementation Statement: ASIC industry funding model (2021-22) (CRIS)

+We refer to the draft CRIS for 2021-22 released by the Australian Securities & Investments Commission (ASIC) for feedback on 8 June 2022.

+ARITA - Australian Restructuring Insolvency and Turnaround Association - makes this submission on the draft CRIS for 2021-22 and also reiterates our fundamental concerns on the operation of the industry funding model (IFM) as it applies to the registered liquidator subsector.
 More information about ARITA is provided at the end of this submission.

+General feedback

-General feedback ARITA has been heavily involved in providing ASIC and The Treasury with feedback and commentary (both through formal consultation processes and separately) expressing our concerns over the implementation and impact of the IFM on registered liquidators.
-A summary of the previous submissions and correspondence provided by ARITA is included in the Annexure to this submission.
-1 Adverse impact on liquidator numbers We have repeatedly expressed the view that the IFM would have an adverse impact on the numbers of registered liquidators such that the proper operation of the economy would be at risk in any future recession.
+ARITA has been heavily involved in providing ASIC and The Treasury with feedback and commentary (both through formal consultation processes and separately) expressing our concerns over the implementation and impact of the IFM on registered liquidators.
+A summary of the previous submissions and correspondence provided by ARITA is included in the Annexure to this submission.1

+Adverse impact on liquidator numbers

+We have repeatedly expressed the view that the IFM would have an adverse impact on the numbers of registered liquidators such that the proper operation of the economy would be at risk in any future recession.

-1 We have not reproduced the body of each of these submissions (as they have been previously provided on more than one occasion) but we can provide them again to ASIC or The Treasury upon
+1 We have not reproduced the body of each of these submissions (as they have been previously provided on more than one occasion) but we can provide them to ASIC or The Treasury upon request.

-Liquidator numbers have declined from 726 just prior to the commencement of the IFM to 631 at the end of June 2020 before climbing to 646 at 31 March 20212 following government initiatives to reduce the barriers to entry to the profession via the creation of a new class of registered liquidator and a waiver of application fees.
+Liquidator numbers have declined from 726 just prior to the commencement of the IFM to 631 at the end of June 2020 before climbing to 650 at 31 March 20222 following government initiatives to reduce the barriers to entry to the profession, including a waiver of application fees.
 Notwithstanding these initiatives, liquidator numbers still remain at historically low levels.

-As noted in the next section, these low numbers are currently not an issue, but we remain concerned about the longevity of the profession with declining numbers in what is a highly specialised field of practice.
+As noted below, these low numbers are currently not an issue, but we remain concerned about the longevity of the profession with declining numbers in what is a highly specialised field of practice.